fent/node-eventyoshi/README.md

 ee.emit('a'); // a emitted
 ```

-And as you remove emitters, all listeners that were added through event yoshi are removed too.
+And as you remove emitters, all listeners that were added through event yoshi are removed.

 ```js
 yoshi.remove(ee);